Economic Development

 Pacific Peoples Across the Globe

-The majority of this Pacific diaspora is situated in three countries situated on the rim of the Pacific Ocean: the United States, New Zealand, and Australia.
-In the case of the northern Pacific Island states, migration to US territories such as Guam and the Northern Mariana Islands has also been significant.
+The largest Pacific diasporas are situated on the rim of the Pacific Ocean: in the United States, New Zealand and Australia.
+In the case of northern Pacific Island states, notable migration flows to US territories such as Guam and the Northern Mariana Islands.

 Source: World Development Report 2023